mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/index.md

 ## Install the workspace catalog via the CLI

+Follow these steps to install the catalog from the CLI.

 1. Set the `WORKSPACE_NAMESPACE` environment variable to the name of your workspace’s namespace:

     ```bash